cabforum/smime/SBR.md

 #### 3.2.3.4 Verification of authority

-(COREY: should go here or seperately in 3.2.6 per the RFC order?)
+(COREY: should go here or separately in 3.2.6 per the RFC order?)
 - Authorised Rep
 - Delegation
 - Committing the company vs approving affiliation of subscriber
+-
 ### 3.2.4  Authentication of individual identity

 The following requirements must be fulfilled to authenticate individual identity included in the `sponsor-validated` and `individual-validated` Certificate types.